 The first mention of silver in the Bible is in Genesis, where it states how financially wealthy was Abram (later Abraham) after he left Egypt with his family (Genesis 13:1 - 2).
 This means this metal was used as a method of exchange (in the form of bars and other shapes) as early as the 1900s B.C.
-It was used, especially among common people, as a means to buy and sell goods far more frequently than gold.
+Silver was used, especially among common people, as a means to buy and sell goods far more frequently than gold.

-The children of Israel, just before they were led out of Egypt's bondage by Moses, were commanded by the Lord to take things containing silver from the Egyptians (Exodus 3:22, 11:2, etc.).
-Silver was used extensively in Israel's tabernacle in the wilderness (Exodus 26:19, 38:27, Numbers 7:13, etc.).
-Great quantities of it were additionally used for implements and musical instruments utilized in the permanent temple in Jerusalem (2Samuel 8:11, 1Kings 7:51, 1Kings 15:18, 1Chronicles 28:14 - 16, 29:2 - 5, etc.).
-Idols, which were worshipped instead of the true God, were also creating using the metal (Exodus 20:23, Isaiah 30:22, Hosea 13:2).
+The children of Israel, before they were led out of Egypt's bondage by Moses, were commanded to take things containing silver from the Egyptians (Exodus 3:22, 11:2, etc.).
+This metal was used extensively in Israel's tabernacle in the wilderness (Exodus 26:19, 38:27, Numbers 7:13, etc.) as well as the permanent temple in Jerusalem (2Samuel 8:11, 1Kings 7:51, 1Kings 15:18, 1Chronicles 28:14 - 16, etc.).
+Idols, which were worshipped instead of the true God, were also created using silver (Exodus 20:23, Isaiah 30:22, Hosea 13:2).

-A man named Haman, who was prime minister of Persia under King Xeres (Esther 3:1), was willing to pay the king 10,000 talents of silver (roughly $153 million U.S. in today's money) to cover the expenses of exterminating all Jews in the land (see our study on the Book of Esther).
+A man named Haman, prime minister of Persia under King Xeres (Esther 3:1), was willing to pay the king 10,000 talents of this metal (roughly $153 million U.S.) to cover the expenses of exterminating all Jews in the land (see our study on the Book of Esther).
 An Ephesian craftsman named Demetrius caused Apostle Paul loads of problems.
 He made and sold silver shrines and idols dedicated to the pagan goddess Diana.
 Concerned that his lucrative business would suffer loss as people began to worship the true God, he stirred up fellow craftsmen and others in the city against the apostle and the gospel (Acts 19:23 - 41).

 Silver can symbolize a kingdom that is inferior to one that is greater (see Daniel 2).
 It can represent great wealth and abundance as was seen during the reign of Solomon (1Kings 10:27).
 God's refining of the hearts of people is likened to the refining of this metal (Psalm 66:10, Isaiah 48:10).
 The words of truth that come from the Eternal are said to be like silver refined seven times (Psalm 12:6).

 This precious metal has and will play a significant role in fulfilling Biblical prophecy.
 King Nebuchadnezzar dreamed about a great statue that had a head made of fine gold and a chest and arms of silver (Daniel 2:32 - 33).
 The sections of the statue represented prophetic world-ruling empires (verse 38).
-Judas was paid thirty pieces of silver for betraying Christ (Matthew 26:14 - 16, 27:9), an amount that was prophesied more than 500 years prior to this event by the prophet Zechariah.
-In fact, Zechariah also prophesied what would ultimately happen to money - that it would be used to buy a potter's field (see Matthew 27:3 - 7).
+Judas was paid thirty pieces of this metal for betraying Christ (Matthew 26:14 - 16, 27:9), an amount that was prophesied more than 500 years prior to this event by the prophet Zechariah.
+In fact, Zechariah (Zechariah 11:12 - 13) also prophesied that the silver would be used to buy a potter's field (see Matthew 27:3 - 7).